vuepress/vuepress-plugin-container/README.md

 - **type:** `string | Record<string, string>`
 - **default:** the upper case of `type`

 The default title for the container.
 If no title is provided, `defaultTitle` will be shown as the title of the container.
-If an object was specified, the default title will be `defaultTitle` when using the corresponding language.
+If an object was specified, the default title will depend on current locale.

 ### before

 - **type:** `string | Function`
 - **default:** `undefined`

 String to be placed before the block.
 If specified as a function, an argument `info` will be passed to it.
 (In the example above, `info` will be `bar`.)
-If specified, the default title will depend on current locale.
+If specified, it will override `defaultTitle`.

 ### after